Zukhruf-Riaz/NBO/README.md

 Enter your database connection string.
 The agent connects and lists all available tables with their row and column counts.
 Supported connection formats are the same as the ADS Agent above.

-Optionally upload column description documents - PDF, Word, or Excel files that explain what your table's columns mean.
+Optionally upload column description documents  PDF, Word, or Excel files that explain what your table's columns mean.

 ### Step 2 - Select a Table & Define Your Goal

 Select a table from the list shown.
 One table per segmentation run.

-Write your segmentation objective - this is required and is the most important input.
+Write your segmentation objective.
 The AI uses it to decide which columns are relevant and which to ignore.

 Good examples: